bKash-developer/bKash-for-woocommerce/readme.txt

 ### Available Payment Methods for bKash Payment Gateway in this plugin
 * Checkout - Sale (Regular Checkout)
 * Checkout - Authorised and Capture Payment
-* Tokenised - Without Agreement
+* Tokenized - Without Agreement
-* Tokenised - With Agreement Only
+* Tokenized - With Agreement Only
-* Tokenised - Agreement and Without Agreement
+* Tokenized - Agreement and Without Agreement
-* Tokenised -  Authorised and Capture Payment
+* Tokenized -  Authorised and Capture Payment

 ### Additional Features of different bKash payment gateway products.
 * Merchant Wallet Balance Check (In Checkout Only)